ezzywezzy/CS20-S16-lab07/README.md

     -   With that information, figure out: what should the x value of that point be?
     -   Uncomment this test and fill it in.

-1. Then, run the file again, and you'll see that ithOfNPointsOnCircleX now has twelve test cases.
+1. Then, run the file again, and you'll see that `ithOfNPointsOnCircleX` now has twelve test cases.
 They are still all failing, but you should have a much better idea of how to fill in the formula, now that you've figured out one of the test cases for yourself.
-2. So, now, replace the stub of ithOfNPointsOnCircleX with the correct formula.
+2. So, now, replace the stub of `ithOfNPointsOnCircleX` with the correct formula.
 Now all eight test cases should pass.
-3. Do the same for ithOfNPointsOnCircleY: first fix up all the test cases that need fixing up.
+3. Do the same for `ithOfNPointsOnCircleY`: first fix up all the test cases that need fixing up.
 4. Then, and only then, replace the stub with the correct formula.
 Now that all your test cases are passing, you are almost ready for the graphics part of this lab!
-5. Before you move on, though, take a moment to clean up any @@@ type comments between the start of the file, and the end of the test cases for ithOfNPointsOnCircleY.
+5. Before you move on, though, take a moment to clean up any @@@ type comments between the start of the file, and the end of the test cases for `ithOfNPointsOnCircleY`.
 You may like to use the Edit / Find menu option to look for @@@.
 This can make finding these a lot easier.

 We are ready for the next step, where we do some graphics.

-Step 9: Finishing up the drawPolygon function
+Step 9: Finishing up the `drawPolygon` function
 ---------------------------------------------

-Now, locate the drawPolygon() function.
+Now, locate the `drawPolygon()` function.
 This function is almost, but not quite complete.

-Since this function's purpose is to draw something, rather than to return something, we can't check it with the normal assertEquals() methods that we use in "automatic" test cases.
+Since this function's purpose is to draw something, rather than to return something, we can't check it with the normal `assertEquals()` methods that we use in "automatic" test cases.

 The only effective way we have of testing it is to try drawing something, and use our human eyes to look at the output.